• Skip to primary navigation

 How to thrive in social isolation

 There are many reasons why people are socially isolated.
-If you thought this is a unique time, I can assure you that it is not.
+If you thought this was a unique time, I can assure you that it is not.
 For so many, it’s an everyday reality.
 Since everything happens for a reason, one reason might be that we start being more aware of it.

 Reasons for social isolation

 Location.
-Homesteaders and farmers often live so remotely that social isolation happens naturally especially during the winter months.
+Homesteaders and farmers often live so remotely that social isolation happens naturally, especially during the winter months.
 Sadly though, big cities often have the same problem.
 They are not too far, they are too close to each other.
 Being constantly surrounded by strangers has the effect that we remove ourselves and isolate ourselves.

 Culture and language barrier.
 We are immigrants children of immigrants for as long as we can trace back our lineage.
 People who have no idea what that is like are often rude to foreigners, telling them to go home.
 However, not everyone has a home.
 In our case, even a DNA test did not bring back much clarity.
 We are children of this world.
 Even though I speak fluently 3 languages plus a dialect, I would have a hard time telling you which one is really my mother tongue.
 I started multilingually.
 As someone who speaks different languages, I know that language is not just words, in fact, to really communicate and connect with people you have to know the culture.
 Cultural differences are a significant cause of social distancing.

 Mental disorders.
-Neurotypical people are often not aware of how many among us have some kind of mental disorder or disability.
+Neurotypical people are often not aware of how many of us have some kind of mental disorder or disability.
 Not everyone that looks normal also feels like everyone else.
 It is assumed that at least every 1 in 100 people are on an autistic spectrum and that does not include the dark number.
 If your community has 1000 people, you can assume that 10 of them are affected.
 And that’s just one of many disorders.
-We have created a world that is often too loud, too busy, too socially complex to be enjoyed for those with mental disorders.
+We have created a world that is often too loud, too busy, and too socially complex to be enjoyed by those with mental disorders.
 Maybe your lonely neighbor next door is not weird, he is just not neurotypical.

 Social Isolation is an opportunity

 Being socially isolated is neither good nor bad in itself, it’s what you make out of it that counts.
-If you spend the time alone to be miserable, lonely, needy, and whiny, then social isolation will have a very negative effect on you.
+If you spend time alone to be miserable, lonely, needy, and whiny, then social isolation will have a very negative effect on you.
 But all of this has nothing to do with the fact that you are alone, but alone time points out more clearly your attitude.

 If social isolation is temporary, see it as a sort of project that you have to accomplish.
 Don’t be a victim, this is your opportunity to experience and learn a new skill.

-Social isolation might also be your long term situation.
-Many long term socially isolated people would not even want it any other way, others might struggle greatly.
+Social isolation might also be your long-term situation.
+Many long-term socially isolated people would not even want it any other way, others might struggle greatly.
 Especially if you struggle with being alone, see it as an opportunity to find out why you struggle and maybe you should not be alone.

 Spend time with you

 There is a big difference between being alone and spending time with yourself.
 Being alone is passive, and can be lonely and boring.
 Spending time with yourself is active and can be very rewarding.
 Make yourself feel good and welcome just as you would a good friend.
-Have a cup of tea, a special dessert, a good meal, a nice walk in nature.
+Have a cup of tea, a special dessert, a good meal, or a nice walk in nature.

 Be with yourself each moment intentionally.
 It is important to have a good time, have it with yourself.
 Do not see alone time as a means to an end.
 Life is lived moment by moment, a moment alone is just as precious, as a moment with a dear friend.

 Also, use that time alone to see what it is like to be with you.
 If you do not like to be with yourself why do you think others would?
 If you are not happy with yourself, alone time is there to fix it.
 A good book for that is The Vortex: Where the Law of Attraction Assembles All Cooperative Relationships.
-The most important relationship in life is the relationship between you and you.
+The most important relationship in life is the relationship between you and You.

 Connect with your housemates